 - 1 cup shredded coconut

-Take your all-purpose flour, the corn starch, the baking poser, and then the salt from your list and sift them all together in a bowl.
-Then set that bowl aside for later in the recipe.
+3. Next, take your all-purpose flour, cornstarch, baking powder, and salt and sift them all together in a bowl.
+Set that bowl aside for later in the recipe.
 Sifting dry ingredients ensures even distribution.

 Tip: stick the glass bowl in the freezer for a few minutes.
 The frostiness helps form your peaks faster.

-Once it’s all baked, remove the pan(s) from the oven and allow it to cool to about room temperature.
+13. Once the coconut cake is baked, remove it from the oven and allow it to cool to about room temperature.